gustavoconforti/http-json-logger/README.md

 This project provides a simple HTTP endpoint that allows you to receive HTTP POST requests with JSON payloads, store the data in a log file and send it to a syslog capable server.
 Useful for integration with log analysis tools that do not offer this feature but are able to consume local log files or receive syslog messages.

+> [!NOTE]
+> Starting from version 4.6, the `/events` endpoint is available in the Wazuh API - the tool that initially demanded this script - enabling the event ingestion directly through HTTP requests.
+> The file [`send-to-wazuh-api.py`](send-to-wazuh-api.py) exemplifies how to do so.

 ## Prerequisites

 Before you can run the project, you'll need to install the necessary dependencies using `pip3`: